AnthonyGress/lab-dash/README.md

 # Lab Dash
-This is an open-source user interface designed to be your internally/externally hosted homepage for your homelab/server.
+This is an open-source user interface designed to be your internally hosted homepage for your homelab/server.

 <img width="1912" alt="Screenshot 2025-05-08 at 8 58 34 PM" src="https://github.com/user-attachments/assets/55ae6a22-33e3-40ab-b1e2-a8deeaa5239b" />